oliver-oloughlin/kvdex/README.md

 The schema definition contains collection builders, or nested schema definitions.
 Collections can hold any type adhering to KvValue.

-**Note:** Index values are always serialized, using JSON-serialization by default.
+**Note:** Index values are always serialized, using the JSON-encoder by default, or alternatively your provided encoder.

 ## Collection Options